lynnlangit/TeamTeri/Genomic Tools/HAIL/README.md

 # HAIL-IS on Apache Spark

-[Hail](https://hail.is) is an open-source, scalable framework for exploring and analyzing genetic data.
+[Hail](https://hail.is) is an open-source, scalable framework for exploring and analyzing genetic data from The Broad Instiute.
 Starting from sequencing or microarray data in VCF and other formats, Hail can, for example:

 * generate variant annotations like call rate, Hardy-Weinberg equilibrium p-value,